digitaltembo/readings/_posts/2014-01-01-Life,-the-Universe-and-Everything-(The-Hitchhiker's-Guide-to-the-Galaxy,-#3).md

 ---
-title: "Life, the Universe and Everything (The Hitchhiker's Guide to the Galaxy, #3)"
+title: "Life, the Universe and Everything"
+subtitle: "(The Hitchhiker's Guide to the Galaxy, #3)"
 author: Douglas Adams
 authorSort: Adams, Douglas
 pageCount: 224